ragbn/dpe-CheckPasswordStrength/README.md

         }
 ```
-* Tests if entropy bit is greater than 128 bit, when very strong password is passed.
+* Tests if entropy is greater than 128 bits, when a very strong password is passed.

 ```csharp
  public async Task DetermineStrength_WhenVeryStrongPassword_ReturnEntropyBitRange()